d28035203/boolean-playground/README.md

 # Boolean Playground

-Clicky **2-input logic gates** in the browser.
+Clicky **2-input logic gates** in the browser — digital logic practice without the IC trainer kit .

 AND, OR, XOR, NAND — truth table updates live.
-Digital logic lab without the IC trainer kit.

 Open `index.html` in a browser.